SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 * The alarm status of the device, how many critical, major, minor or warning level alarms are currently unresolved for the device.
 See "[Alarms](#alarm-monitoring)" for more information on working with alarms.
 * A button for deleting the device.

-Please note that deleting a device means to remove the device from Cumulocity's database including all its data.
-As an alternative to deleting a device, you can also arrange devices into groups so that one group holds all historical devices that are not in use anymore.
-This makes sure that historical reports are still correct.
-To prevent alarms from being raised for the devices, disable [connection monitoring](#connection-monitoring).
+Deleting a device means to remove the device from Cumulocity database including all its generated data.
+Alternatively, to deleting a device, you can also arrange devices into groups with one group holding all retired devices.
+This ensures that all reports remain correctly.
+To prevent alarms from being raised for the retired devices, disable [connection monitoring](#connection-monitoring).
 Deleting a device does not delete the data of its child devices.

 <img src="/guides/users-guide/devicelist.png" alt="Device List" style="max-width: 100%">